 Member rights and obligations are listed in the ICOS ERIC statutes and are the same for all Members, whereas the rights and obligations of Observers are negotiated individually between the Observer and ICOS ERIC.

-ICOS ERIC Members currently include Belgium, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Italy, the Netherlands, Norway, Spain, Sweden and the United Kingdom.
-Switzerland has Observer status in ICOS ERIC.
+ICOS ERIC Members currently include Belgium, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Italy, the Netherlands, Norway, Spain, Sweden, Switzerland and the United Kingdom.

 Requirements for becoming a Member or an Observer